diegugawa/AWS-ECS-exec/README.md

 - If ECS Exec is not enabled for the selected task/container, a clear error message with remediation steps will be displayed.
 - The tool is designed for macOS and Linux environments.
 - This tool is fully compatible with Python 3.11.
+- **AWS CLI** must be installed and configured before using this tool.
+- **session-manager-plugin** is optional and should be installed if you intend to use the `--ssm` flag to leverage AWS Session Manager functionality.

 ## Repository